Does Kombucha Have Caffeine?

 When making your own kombucha, you’ll notice that the kombucha tea ratio isn’t the same as if you were brewing a cup of tea to drink.
 For 1 gallon of kombucha, you only use 6 teaspoons of loose leaf tea or 6 tea bags.
 Instead of the 16 teaspoons needed if you followed a typical ratio of 1 tsp per 8 oz tea.
 So just by the nature of the recipe, you are adding significantly less caffeine right from the start.

 A good starting point is to do some quick math, determining the amount of caffeine the tea you are using contains.
 Keep in mind that this isn’t going to be exact because brewing time, blend, and preparation all affect caffeine levels.
 So for this example, I will use the standard 40 mg per tea bag of black tea brewed for 3-5 minutes.
 This will put us at about 240 mg per gallon or 22.5 mg per 12 ounce prior to fermentation.
 The fermentation process naturally reduces the caffeine content.
-There are mixed opinions on the exact amount but a common rule of thumb is that finished kombucha will be reduced to 1/3 of it’s original caffeine content.
+There are mixed opinions on the exact amount but a general rule is that finished kombucha will be reduced to 1/3 of it’s original caffeine content.
 So following this rule, it will put your kombucha at 7.5 mg with decaf coffee having 7 mg a cup.

 Yes!
 A huge benefit of making your own kombucha is controlling what goes into it.
 While caffeine is a source of nitrogen in kombucha, it is not the only source of nitrogen, so opting for a caffeine-free or herbal tea won’t be detrimental to your SCOBY.
 Living within the SCOBY are a few species of bacteria that are nitrogen-fixing, allowing them to extract nitrogen from the air.
 If you’re going this route, be sure to check out our line of kombucha herbal teas.